fall inside a hole

 Illfelder Importing Company/Illco

 The Illfelder Importing Company began in New York in 1861 as the American branch of a German pencil and stationary company that rose to some prominence in the 1970 and 1980s as a toy importer and seller.
-In the mid 1970s they marketed the "Squirmles" worm-on-a-string toys and sold a range of Mickey Mouse, Peanuts, Sesame Street, and other licensed character toys in the 1970s and 1980s under the Illco name.
-In 1992 Tyco bought Illco and expanded their Sesame Street and Muppet Baby toy lines.
+In the mid 1970s they marketed the "Squirmles" worm-on-a-string toys and sold a range of Mickey Mouse, Peanuts, Sesame Street, and other licensed character toys in the 1970s and 1980s under the Illco name - including some that were direct copies of toys from other companies that Illco had replicated by their overseas manufacturers.
+In 1992 Tyco bought Illco and expanded their Sesame Street and Muppet Baby toy lines, eventually leading up to their success with Tickle Me Elmo and subsequent acquisition by Fisher-Price.

 Year